Working with PDFs (Adobe Reader)

 Downloading and saving a PDF file

-To download a PDF file from a web page, once you have the software.
+To download a PDF file from a web page:

 - Click the right button of your mouse on the filename (Mac users use Control and mouse-click).

 - choose Save Target As (Internet Explorer) or Save Link As (Firefox, Chrome) and check that the file is being saved where you want it to be.

 - Choose a location to save the file on your computer such as, 'Desktop' or 'My Documents' and then press 'OK' .